 Major Konig, played by Ed Harris,can be seen wearing gloves with the index finger and thumb on its right hand removed.
 This was quite common for snipers in cold conditions as it helped prevent frostbite in the hand, while allowing them to make delicate changes to their weapon and ensuring a smooth trigger squeeze.

 At 54:10, one of the snipers burns his fingers on a field stove and quickly rubs them behind his ears.
-This is very realistic, as there is usually body oils accumulating there and it would ease blistering.
+This is very realistic, as there is usually body oil accumulating there and it would ease blistering, and touching the earlobes after burning your fingers will help transfer some of the heat away thereby easing the pain.

 It is estimated that the Germans suffered 260,000 soldiers killed in action with 90,000 captured during the battle of Stalingrad.
 The Russian casualties were much more severe with an estimated 500,000 soldiers killed and probably as many civilians.